Berserker33/Berserker33/README.md

 - 👋 Hi, I’m Shivam
 - 👀 I’m interested in Analytics with data
-- 🌱 I’m currently learning Python, SQL,PowerBI
+- 🌱 I’m currently learning Python, SQL, PowerBI
 - 💞️ I’m looking to collaborate on analytical projects
 - 📫 How to reach me shivam199975@gmail.com